gardener/gardener/docs/usage/projects.md

 The owner can still grant the `uam` role to other members if desired.
 For projects created before Gardener v1.8 the Gardener Controller Manager will migrate all projects to also assign the `uam` role to all `admin` members (to not break existing use-cases).
 The corresponding migration logic is present in Gardener Controller Manager from v1.8 to v1.13.
 The project owner can gradually remove these roles if desired.

+## Stale Projects

+When a project is not actively used for some period of time the project is marked as "stale".
+This is done by controller called "Stale Projects Reconciler".
+Once the project is marked as stale there is a time frame in which if not used it will be deleted by that controller.
+More detailed information can be found [here](../concepts/controller-manager.md#stale-projects-reconciler).